shadowscatcher/shodan/README.md

 }
 ```

- - The client can be configured to automatically make one second pause between requests (this interval is required by Shodan's API terms of service).
+ - The client can be configured to automatically make one second pause between requests (this interval required by Shodan's API terms of service).